USS General R. M. Blatchford (AP-153): Operational history

 On 9 May General R. M. Blatchford departed for Norfolk, via the Panama Canal and moored at that port 24 May.
 She was decommissioned at Baltimore, Maryland, on 12 June 1946 and returned to the Maritime Commission for operations as an Army transport.

-On 28 June 1949, "USAT "General R. M. Blatchford" left Bremerhaven, Germany with Displaced Persons, arriving in Boston, MA, on 7 July 1949.
+On 28 June 1949, USAT General R. M. Blatchford left Bremerhaven, Germany with Displaced Persons, arriving in Boston, MA, on 7 July 1949.

 On 16 October 1949 USAT General R. M. Blatchford left Naples with 1,219 displaced persons from Europe and arrived in Sydney on 11 November 1949.
 This voyage was one of almost 150 voyages by some 40 ships bringing refugees of World War II to Australia.
-General R. M. Blatchford made one more such trip herself, arriving in Sydney, again, with 1,222 refugees on 19 February 1950.
+General R. M. Blatchford made another trip, arriving in Sydney, with 1,222 refugees on 19 February 1950.

-The USNS R.M.
-Blatchford (T-AP153) made at least two more trips carrying refugees; she sailed from Bremerhaven, Germany across the Atlantic Ocean with refugees from Germany, Poland, Russia, Czechoslovakia, Yugoslavia and other countries and arrived at the Port of New York on 31 January, 23 June, 25 September,15 December 1951, and 22 April 1952.
-She made two more trips after 15 December 1951 carrying refugees, again from Bremerhaven, Germany, but this time to the Port of New Orleans arriving there in mid-March 1952.
-There's a Manifest of Inbound Passengers (Aliens) list for the ship that departed from Bremerhaven, Germany 11 April 1952, and arrived in New York, New York 22 April 1952 again, carrying refugees.

-She was reacquired by the Navy on 1 March 1950 for operations by a Civil Service crew under the MSTS transported thousands of troops from the West Coast in support of United Nations Forces in Korea.
+She was reacquired by the Navy on 1 March 1950 for operation by a Civil Service crew under the Military Sea Transportation Service (MSTS).
+General R. M. Blatchford then transported thousands of troops from the West Coast in support of United Nations forces in Korea.